ariutta/bump-version-in-all-files/README.md

 ## TODO

-[ ] Improve cli.js based on version from wikipathways-api-client-js
 [ ] Test main.js, including bumping of JSON files.
 Possibly split JSON bumping out into its own file.
 [ ] Get rx-extra, rx-node-extra and semver-inc-wizard published and update version of dependency in this package.json.
 [ ] Publish to npm.